Das Fest (Karlsruhe): Program and organization

-DAS FEST has been organized by Karlsruhe Event GmbH since 2014.
+Das Fest has been organized by Karlsruhe Event GmbH since 2014.
 Its organizers pursue an aim clearly different to other big German festivals, which oft polarize by concentrating on certain genres.
-DAS FEST is designed to attract and to entertain all social groups.
+Das Fest is designed to attract and to entertain all social groups.
 Alongside the music stages hosting regional, national and international artists, there is a broad program (including sports) for children and families each year.
 Children can visit a mobile game area with included childcare, set up by the Karlsruhe initiative Mobile Spielaktion.
 The Fest-Café, a theater stage and a classical concert, which always takes place on the main stage on Sunday morning, however, are aimed at older generations.

-More than 200,000 people attend the festival every year and in 2006 the number was as a high as 330,000 according to the event organizers.
-In 2009 the total number of visitors reached a record of 400,000.
-Entry into the sport, family and camping grounds is free but, since 2010, tickets costing €5 a day are required for the mound and mainstage on Friday and Saturday.
-In 2011, this was extended to Sunday and in 2018 the price increased to €10.
+More than 200,000 people attend the festival every year, and in 2006, the number was as high as 330,000 according to the event organizers.
+In 2009, the total number of visitors reached a record of 400,000.
+Entry into the sport, family, and camping grounds is free but, since 2010, tickets costing €5 a day are required for the mound and mainstage on Friday and Saturday.
+In 2011, this was extended to Sunday, and in 2018, the price increased to €10.

-Famous artists such as: Seeed, Deichkind, Juli (band), Silbermond, The Bosshoss, Faithless, PUR, Fury in the Slaughterhouse, Apocalyptica, Guano Apes, New Model Army, Culcha Candela, Fischer-Z, Bad Religion, Tito & Tarantula, BAP, Such A Surge, Gentleman (musician), Chumbawamba, H-Blockx, Ska-P, Fünf Sterne deluxe, Simple Minds, Beatsteaks, Sunrise Avenue, Peter Fox, Die Fantastischen Vier, Denyo and Mando Diao have previously performed at DAS FEST.
+Famous artists such as: Seeed, Deichkind, Juli (band), Silbermond, The Bosshoss, Faithless, PUR, Fury in the Slaughterhouse, Apocalyptica, Guano Apes, New Model Army, Culcha Candela, Fischer-Z, Bad Religion, Tito & Tarantula, BAP, Such A Surge, Gentleman (musician), Chumbawamba, H-Blockx, Ska-P, Fünf Sterne deluxe, Simple Minds, Beatsteaks, Sunrise Avenue, Peter Fox, Die Fantastischen Vier, Denyo, and Mando Diao have previously performed at Das Fest.